Bering Strait Ship Traffic: Trends & Policy Options

 Portales named Lyman Briggs College Research Fellow

 Sept.
-30, 2022 – Natalia Portales, an MSU- CSIS undergraduate researcher, gains support for her work on the arctic telecoupling project.
+30, 2022 – Natalia Portales, an MSU- CSIS undergraduate researcher, gains support for her work on the Arctic Telecoupling Project.

 NSF grant supports exploring Arctic’s complex human-nature changes in Bering Strait